 Be sure to get yourself in the mindset of a calm mind to concentrate on your yoga poses.
 You’ll be more likely to get into the pose, and less likely to hurt yourself.
 Start by taking a few deep breaths while standing.
 I also do this at any point in the day when I am stressed, overwhelmed, or need a brain break.
 Take at least 3 deep breaths.
 I do this in the classroom with my students as well.
 A school day can get stressful for both students and the teacher.

-Standing tall, take in a breathe, bringing your arms up above your head like a ballerina.
+Standing tall, take in a breath, bringing your arms up above your head like a ballerina.
 Breathe out as you bring your arms back down.
 I call it rainbows when the kids are involved.
 Do this a few times before you start.
 It’s a nice calming way to get yourself ready for what’s next in yoga, or anything, really.
 Some people may choose to sit quietly, with crossed legs for a few moments, and then do some breaths seated.

 Which Yoga Poses should you try?

 There are so many yoga poses.
 Poses can start off easy and then transform into something very difficult.
 Be sure you do yoga safely and know your limitations.
-And if you don’t do it often you can expect to be soar.
+And if you don’t do it often you can expect to be sore.
 It’s also good to note that flexibility and balance can vary from day to day.
 Just the other day my daughter and I did a few yoga poses together.
 Today she watched me and said, “Mom, yesterday you were so stable.
 Not today!”

 I’ve listed my go-to poses that often help me.
 Most of the poses I choose to do relax my tight muscles or relieve pain.
 Whatever I do, I notice it always relaxes my mind.
 As you read through my suggestions and poses I’ve listed, please remember that I am not a yoga instructor and this information is all from my own experience.
 If you are unfamiliar with yoga, or any poses, you should be sure to do your own research on what would be good for your body.
 I had to put that out there just in case.